A stochastic volatility model with flexible extremal dependence structure: Second-order behavior of SV models with Gamma-type log-volatility

-If the sequence of coefficients $\alpha_h$ is decreasing, the coefficient of tail dependence is decreasing in $h$ as well and converges to $1/2$ as $h \to \infty$.
-Thus the extremal dependence gets weaker over time and its speed of convergence depends solely on the values of $\alpha_h, h \in \mathbb{N},$ (respectively on $\alpha \in (0,1)$ in the AR(1) model).
+If the sequence of coefficients $\alpha_h$ is decreasing, the coefficient of tail dependence is decreasing in $h$ as well and converges to $1/2$ as $h \to\infty$.
+Thus, the extremal dependence gets weaker over time and its speed of convergence depends solely on the values of $\alpha_h, h \in\mathbb{N}$ (resp., on $\alpha \in(0,1)$ in the AR(1) model).
 The strictly monotonic decay of the coefficients of tail dependence seems a very reasonable assumption for asymptotically independent time series.
-Corollary \ref{limitmeasuressvmodelsmonotone} shows that SV models with Gamma-type log-volatility allow for all possible strictly monotonically decreasing functions $h \mapsto \eta_h \in [1/2, 1]$, provided $\sum_{h=1}^\infty (2-1/\eta_h)<\infty$.
-Moreover, it is also possible to reproduce arbitrary finite sequences of (not necessarily decreasing) coefficients of tail dependence $\eta_h$ as long as they reflect a non-negative dependence (i.e., stay in the interval $[1/2,1]$): \begin{theorem} To each vector $(\eta_1, \ldots, \eta_m) \in [1/2,1]^m$ ($m \in \mathbb{N}$) there exists an SV model with Gamma-type log-volatility $(X_t, \sigma_t)_{t \in \mathbb{Z}}$ such that the coefficient of tail dependence of $(\sigma_0, \sigma_h)$ and $(X_0, X_h)$ equals $\eta_h$ for all $1\leq h \leq m$. \end{theorem} \begin{remark} The preceding theorem shows that SV models with Gamma-type log-volatility are also able to reflect $\eta_h=1$ for $h>0$.
-Remember that asymptotic dependence of the vector $(X_0, X_h)$ implies $\eta_h=1$ but not the other way round.
-In fact, it depends on the value of $\beta$ in \eqref{etaasymptotic} whether our model allows for asymptotic dependence of lagged observations. \begin{enumerate} \item If $\beta>-1$, then all vectors $(\sigma_0, \sigma_h)$ and $(X_0, X_h)$ show asymptotic independence by Theorem \ref{pointprocesses} and the following conclusions. \item If $\beta<-1$ and $\eta_h=1$ for some $h>0$, then the vectors $(\sigma_0, \sigma_h)$ and $(X_0, X_h)$ show asymptotic dependence.
-See Section \ref{proofsection} for details. \end{enumerate} \end{remark}
+Corollary~\ref {limitmeasuressvmodelsmonotone} shows that SV models with Gamma-type log-volatility allow for all possible strictly monotonically decreasing functions $h \mapsto\eta_h \in[1/2, 1]$, provided $\sum_{h=1}^\infty (2-1/\eta_h)<\infty$.
+Moreover, it is also possible to reproduce arbitrary finite sequences of (not necessarily decreasing) coefficients of tail dependence $\eta_h$ as long as they reflect a non-negative dependence (i.e., stay in the interval $[1/2,1]$).